population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 still lacking.

-Finally, the case of Uganda illustrates well the issues with the wholesale lockdown of economies in response to COVID-19 in situations with low state capacity.
+Finally, the case of Uganda illustrates well the issues with the wholesale lockdown of economies in response to COVID-19, particularly in situations with low state capacity.
 Uganda has been hailed as a leading example of curbing COVID-19 [@Adams2021].
 However, the mitigation efforts failed to reach those most affected by the lockdown.
 With the low mortality rate in Sub-Saharan Africa, including Uganda, the